-Major thoroughfare means a street, road or highway shown as a major thoroughfare in the Dekalb CountyTransportation and Thoroughfare Plan, until the City of Dunwoody adopts its own.
+Major thoroughfare means a street, road or highway shown as a major thoroughfare in the Dekalb CountyTransportation and Thoroughfare Plan.

 Manufactured home, class I means a single-family dwelling unit that is constructed in accordance with the Federal Manufactured Home Construction and Safety Standards and bears an insignia issued by the U.S. Department of Housing and Urban Development, or a single-family dwelling unit that, if constructed prior to applicability of such standards and insignia requirements, was constructed in conformity with the Georgia State Standards in effect on the date of manufacture.
 Class II means a single-family dwelling unit meeting the requirements of a Manufactured Home Class I and, in addition, bears the insignia of the Southern Standard Building Code Congress International.